jedisct1/aegis-X/README.md

 AesBlockXp: [p]AesBlock
 ```

-An `AesBlockXP` can be efficiently stored in a 256-bit or 512-bit register.
+With proper hardware support, `AesBlockXP` can be efficiently stored in a 256-bit or 512-bit register.

 The AEGIS-128X state only differs from the AEGIS-128L by the fact that is uses 8 vectors of AES blocks instead of 8 AES blocks: